Pina

 All types are #[repr(transparent)] over byte arrays (or u8 for PodBool) and implement bytemuck::Pod + bytemuck::Zeroable.

-Arithmetic operators (+, -, *) use wrapping semantics in release builds for CU efficiency and panic on overflow in debug builds.
+Arithmetic operators (+, -, *) on Pod integer types use wrapping semantics in release builds for CU efficiency and panic on overflow in debug builds.
 Use checked_add, checked_sub, checked_mul, checked_div where overflow must be detected in all build profiles.

 Each Pod integer type provides ZERO, MIN, and MAX constants.